cynkra/fledge/tests/testthat/_snaps/auto.md

       pre_release()
     Condition
       Error in `check_only_modified()`:
-      !
-Found untracked/unstaged/staged files in the git index: 'R/'.
-Please commit or discard them and try again.
+      x Found untracked/unstaged/staged file in the git index: 'R/'. i Please commit or discard it and try again.

 # pre_release() works